Nastkav/PIIS/README.md

-# game "domineering" - Minimax, Minimax with alpha-beta pruning, Negamax,Negamax with alpha-beta pruning, Negascout alghorithms
+# game "domineering" - Minimax, Minimax with alpha-beta pruning, Negamax,Negamax with alpha-beta pruning and Negascout alghorithms